Gemini 10: Objectives

 Gemini 10 was designed to achieve rendezvous and docking with an Agena Target Vehicle (ATV), and EVA.
-It was also planned to dock with the ATV from the Gemini 8 mission.
-This Agena's battery power had failed months earlier, and an approach and docking would demonstrate the ability to rendezvous with a passive object.
+It was also planned to rendezvous with the ATV from the Gemini 8 mission.
+This Agena's battery power had failed months earlier, and an approach would demonstrate the ability to rendezvous with a passive object.
 It would also be the first mission to fire the Agena's own rocket, allowing them to reach higher orbits.

 Gemini 10 established that radiation at high altitude was not a problem.
 After docking with their Agena booster in low orbit, Young and Collins used it to climb temporarily to 763.8 km.
 After leaving the first Agena, they then rendezvoused with the derelict Agena left over from the aborted Gemini 8 flight—thus executing the program's first double rendezvous.
 With no electricity on board the second Agena, the rendezvous was accomplished with eyes only—no radar.